temporalio/documentation/docs/node/workflows.md

 **Workflows are the fundamental unit of business logic in Temporal**.

-- In the Node.js SDK, each **Workflow Definition** is bundled with dependencies and run in a [Worker](/docs/node/workers).
+- In the Node.js SDK, each **Workflow Definition** (code) is bundled with dependencies and run in a [Worker](/docs/node/workers).
-- However, the Workflow Definition only becomes a **Workflow Execution** when started by a **Workflow Client**, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- However, the Workflow Definition only becomes a **Workflow Execution** when started by a **Workflow Client**.
+Clients are not bound to Workers and can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.

 ## How to write Workflow code